gregbritten/eocene-productivity-public/README.md

 # eocene-productivity
-Code to reproduce analyses and figures from Britten and Sibert submission to NatComm Final code will be copied to this public repo upon final acceptance of the paper
+Code to reproduce analyses and figures from Britten and Sibert submission to NatComm.
+Final code will be copied to this public repo upon final acceptance of the paper